MicrosoftDocs/windows-itpro-docs/education/windows/school-deployment/identity.md

 The Microsoft platform for education simplifies the management of Windows devices with Intune for Education and Microsoft 365 Education.
 The first, fundamental step, is configuring the identity infrastructure to manage user access and permissions for your school.

-Microsoft 365 Education leverages Azure Active Directory (Azure AD), Microsoft's cloud-based identity platform, to manage user identities and authentication.
-Azure AD is included with the Microsoft 365 Education subscription, and it provides authentication and authorization to any Microsoft cloud services.
+Azure Active Directory (Azure AD), which is included with the Microsoft 365 Education subscription, provides authentication and authorization to any Microsoft cloud services.
 Identity objects are defined in Azure AD for human identities, like students and teachers, as well as non-human identities, like devices, services, and applications.
 Once users get Microsoft 365 licenses assigned, they will be able to consume services and access resources within the tenant.
 With Microsoft 365 Education, you can manage identities for your teachers and students, assign licenses to devices and users, and create groups for the classrooms.

 ## Setting up a Microsoft 365 Education tenant

-In this section, you will create and configure a Microsoft 365 tenant and explore the Microsoft 365 admin center.
+In this section, you'll create and configure a Microsoft 365 tenant and explore the Microsoft 365 admin center.
 ### Create a Microsoft 365 tenant

-If you don't already have a Microsoft 365 tenant, you will need to create one.
+If you don't already have a Microsoft 365 tenant, you'll need to create one.

 For more information, see [Create your Office 365 tenant account](/microsoft-365/education/deploy/create-your-office-365-tenant).